sagemath/sagewiki_to_gh-2022-10-10/days90.md

  * Saturday, October 21: Participants arrive in Claremont, CA in the evening.
  * Sunday, October 22: Workshop begins in the morning.
  * Monday, October 23:
- * Tuesday, October 24:
+ * Tuesday, October 24: Afternoon excursion and BBQ at Bianca's house.
  * Wednesday, October 25: Workshop ends in the evening.

 == The k8s server ==